dwp/dataworks-admin-utils/README.md

 * `make pause-scale-up-services-pipeline`
 * `make unpause-scale-up-services-pipeline`

-### Pipeline: manage-kafka-connectors
+### Pipeline: manage-ecs-services

 This is used recycle the Kafka connector ECS containers (kafka-to-hbase and kafka-to-s3) in a given environment.
-The files for this pipeline are in the ci/manage-kafka-connectors folder in this repo.
+The files for this pipeline are in the ci/manage-ecs-services folder in this repo.
 To update this pipeline in CI, you can run the following make command:

-* `make update-manage-kafka-connectors-pipeline`
+* `make update-manage-ecs-services-pipeline`

 You can also pause or unpause the pipeline:

-* `make pause-manage-kafka-connectors-pipeline`
+* `make pause-manage-ecs-services-pipeline`
-* `make unpause-manage-kafka-connectors-pipeline`
+* `make unpause-manage-ecs-services-pipeline`

 ### Pipeline: manage-environments